-An XRNI is an ordinary sample, plugin or midi synth (one of those or any combination of the three) wrapped in a special "information container."
-The fundamental difference between a sample and an instrument is this special container.
-When working with Renoise, we often load samples, manipulate them, then save them as XRNI if we want to use them in other songs.
+An XRNI is an ordinary sample (sometimes two, sometimes more) wrapped in a special "information container."
+The fundamental difference between a sample and and an instrument is this special container.
+When working with Renoise, often the time we load samples, manipulate them, then save them as XRNI if we want to use them in other songs.